Introduction to GeoST#

 Pedological soilprofile descriptions xml (SFR)

-BORIS (TNO borehole description software) xml
+BORIS xml (TNO borehole description software)

 Directly from the BRO REST-API: